Japan SKI TOURING Trips GEAR LIST

 Additional gear to bring but which we may not use

-• Normally we would not need these, but if we get into the alpine there may be a wind scoured ridge with hard snow where they will come in handy.
+• Ski crampons.
+No need to carry these every day but bring them on the trip.
+Normally we would not need these, but if we get into the alpine there may be a wind scoured ridge with hard snow where they will come in handy.
 It is unlikely that we would need them at any other point.

 optional safety gear

-• Balloon pack.
+• Airbag pack.
 Although most airlines will allow the canisters and batteries for balloon packs on the aircraft there are special regulations involved.
 Please check with your airline well before you arrive at the airport.

 Clothing Systems